 Contributions.
 Contribution provisions are established by General Statutes 135-68 and 135-69 and may be amended only by the North Carolina General Assembly.
 Plan members are required to contribute 6% of their annual pay.
 The contribution rate for the State is set each year by the North Carolina General Assembly in the Appropriations Act based on the actuarially determined rate developed by the consulting actuary.
 The Board of Trustees must recommend a contribution rate that is no less than the actuarially determined rate.
-The Board of Trustees may adopt a contribution rate policy that results in a recommendation greater than the actuarially determined rate.
-The State's contractually required contribution for the year ended June 30, 2020 was 33.60% of covered payroll.
+The Board of Trustees may adopt a contribution for the year ended June 30, 2020 was 33.60% of covered payroll.
 This was equal to the actuarially determined contribution.
 This amount, combined with member contributions and investment income, funds the benefits earned by plan members during the year, a payment to reduce the net pension liability and administrative expenses.
 Actual contributions are reported in Section F of this note.